Locating and Editing Factual Associations in GPT: Solving for Lambda Algebraically

 We assume that $W$ is the optimal least-squares solution for memorizing a mapping from a previous set of keys $K$ to values $V$; this solution can be written using the normal equations as follows.

-Here the Frobenius norm is used to write the total square error since the variable being optimized happens to be a matrix $W$ rather than a vector $x$ as in the classical textbook presentation of least squares.
+Here the Frobenius norm is used to write the total square error since the variable being optimized is a matrix $W$ rather than a vector $x$ as in the classical textbook presentation of least squares.

-We wish to find a new matrix $\hat{W}$ that solves the same least squares problem with an additional equality constraint as written in \refeqn{cls-goal}:
+We wish to find a new matrix $\hat{W}$ that solves the same least squares problem with an additional equality constraint as written in \refeqn{cinvk}:

 This is the well-studied problem of least squares with a linear equality constraint.
-The direct solution can be derived by defining and minimizing a Lagrangian:
+The direct solution can be derived by defining and minimizing a Lagrangian, where $\Lambda \in \mathbb{R}^{H}$ minimizes the following:

 Subtracting \refeqn{normal-eq} from \refeqn{cls-normal-eq}, most terms cancel, and we obtain the update rule: